Harnessing Image Transfer: Sponsorship’s Superpower

-- Fit – The audience needs to perceive the logical connection between a sponsor and the property.
+- Fit – The audience must perceive the logical connection between a sponsor and the property.
 This can be based on category.
-Do esports fans see a connection between quick service restaurants, energy drinks and their sport?
-Yes and yes.
+Do esports fans see a connection between quick-service restaurants, energy drinks, and their sport?
+Yes, and yes.
 Fit can also be based on the respective personalities of the sponsor and the property.
 A partnership between a cautious family brand and an EDM festival would be like oil and water.

-- Commercialism – An audience must perceive the sponsor is there to enhance the experience or provide some other benefit without the expectation of sales or financial return.
+- Commercialism – An audience must perceive that the sponsor is there to enhance the experience or provide some other benefit without expecting sales or financial return.
 This one’s tricky.
 Most companies are in the business of selling something.
 However, in this case, it should not be an overt motivation.

-- Sincerity – The audience should perceive that the sponsor’s reason for being involved in the sponsorship is honest and authentic.
+- Sincerity – The audience should perceive the sponsor’s reason for being involved in the sponsorship as honest and authentic.